rueter/rueter.github.io/index.md

 # Multilingual Facilitation

-# Jack Rueter is interested in the lexical, morphological and syntactic challenges of the worlds languages.
+- Jack Rueter is interested in the lexical, morphological and syntactic challenges of the worlds languages.

+- Olga Erina is interested in her native Erzya language and its sibling Moksha.
+In addition to linguistics and language teaching, she has a profound interest in folklore and literature.

 ## Publications
 Here is a list of what Jack Rueter has [published](docs/jack-rueter-publications.md).

+Here is a list of what Olga Erina has [published](docs/olga-erina-publications.md).

 ## Research reference bibliography
 Here is a growing list of research on [Erzya and Moksha studies](docs/erzya-and-moksha-reference-bibliography.html).